 If temperature is associated in some way with the electromagnetic field, pressure will be associated with the braking gravity and, to a less extent, with the repulsive gravity.
 Although in such an elastic physical model, all the forces are interrelated and tend to balance themselves out.

 Note that up until now we have not introduced the electromagnetic interaction, which –together with the standard gravitational interaction and its vector modulation due to the two reasons previously stated– will determine the underlying atomic structure, the molecular structure and eventually, the density and specific gravity or specific mass of the materials.

 [ G * g = c² * h * R * n ]

 Furthermore, the analysis of the new atom configuration will mainly deal with the demarcation of the equilibrium points concerning all the current forces.

-It is an obvious consequence of the gravitational model of Global Mechanics, but I had never before thought of it because it is, without a doubt, an extremely weak force when compared to direct gravity.
-Nevertheless, given its high number of components, it could provide half the force which up until now has been attributed solely to gravity.
+It is an obvious consequence of the gravitational model of Global Mechanics, but I had never thought of it before because it gravity force is the result of all of its components.
+Nevertheless, given the high number of its components, indirect gravity could provide half the force of gravity.

-From this point of view, gravity is not configured as a single force which tends to join two masses, but rather as the result of a multitude of forces, where not all the directions pass through the masses.
+From this point of view, gravity does not configures as a single force, which tends to join two masses, but rather as the result of a multitude of forces, where not all the directions pass through the masses.
 One would have to measure the aforementioned elastic effects using mathematical models, in order to analyze the possibility of asymmetric effects in particular situations.